OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-container/index.md

 By creating each custom resource with a unique name and common labels, Octopus will ensure that a new resource is created with each deployment, and old resources are cleaned up.
 This means that the custom resources are tightly coupled to a Deployment resource, and can be treated as a single deployment.

 :::div{.success}
-To deploy resources that are not bound to the lifecycle of the Deployment resource, use an additional step such as the `Run a kubectl CLI Script` or `Deploy raw Kubernetes YAML` step.
+To deploy resources that are not bound to the lifecycle of the Deployment resource, use an additional step such as the `Run a kubectl script` or `Deploy Kubernetes YAML` step.
 :::

 ### Service